EBISPOT/BioSolr/README.md

 Next, we tried searching for `schizophrenia`.
 Let's try this again - yep, still 51 results.
 You'll notice if we include parent terms, we still get 51 results - our order might shuffle around a bit though.
 This isn't unexpected - most of our data about schizophrenia should be nicely mapped to a specific term and would include the text "schizophrenia" in the title or the annotation line.
-But last time we tried to search for other `mental disorders` and found no results at all.
-Now, if we search including child labels, we got 150 results!
+But last time we tried to search for other `mental disorder` and found no results at all.
+Now, if we search including child and parent labels, we get more than 100 results!
 This covers a wide range of disorders, like "schizophrenia", "bipolar disorder" and many more.
 For example:

 > 1.    **Cross-disorder genomewide analysis of schizophrenia, bipolar disorder, and depression.**
 >       Huang J - Am J Psychiatry